Renault 1 000 kg: R 2087

 The military version of the vehicle was homologated as the R 2087.
-It came with even greater ground clearance than the standard vehicle and was built, featuring four-wheel drive, from 1952.
+It came with even greater ground clearance than the standard vehicle and was built, featuring four-wheel drive, in 1952.
 A variety of vans, with or without extra side-windows, and truck variations was produced.
 The military ambulance version was produced until 1969, several years after Renault had stopped offering civilian versions of the van.